tomelliff/py-s3-sftp-bridge/README.md

 - Write more tests (coverage shown by Coveralls.io)
 - Support automatic DLQ handling in [Terraform 0.9](https://github.com/hashicorp/terraform/pull/12188)
-- Use Amazon Linux Docker container to build the Lambda package and avoid having to pull Cryptography from S3
 - Support password based SFTP authentication
 - SFTP -> S3 transfers - non S3 PUT events poll the SFTP server for completed files and then writes them to S3 (separate project/repo?)
 - Cloudformation to deploy Lambda function and dependencies